Questions remain about site of Albany fatal shooting

 Banks says prior to being shut down, his business has had a clean track record.

-“I have never had a ticket, or any incidents what so ever.
-The police have never come to my place of business,” said he.
+“I have never had a ticket or any incidents whatsoever.
+The police have never come to my place of business,” he said.

-Through the Freedom of Information Law, News10 was given documents from the city of Albany that they issued a stop work order to the Lounge in June 2020.
+Through the Freedom of Information Law, NEWS10 ABC was given documents from the city of Albany that they issued a stop work order to the Lounge in June 2020.

 According to the city, the Lounge was also issued a code violation in 2020 for not operating without proper permits.